ArianeDucellier/arianeducellier.github.io/_pages/about.md

 I received my PhD degree in [Earth and Space Sciences](https://www.ess.washington.edu) - [Data Science](https://escience.washington.edu/education/phd/data-science-graduate-option/) and my MSc degree in [Statistics](https://stat.uw.edu) from [University of Washington](https://www.washington.edu).
 I hold a MSc degree in Applied Mathematics and Executive Engineering from [CentraleSupélec](https://www.centralesupelec.fr/en) which is now at [Université Paris-Saclay](https://www.universite-paris-saclay.fr/en).

 I am passionate about modeling of planet Earth and time series analysis and forecasting.
 I have created and written a computer [package](https://github.com/ArianeDucellier/wmtsa) implementing in Python the companion codes to Percival and Walden's wonderful book on wavelet-based time series analysis.
-The codes can potentially be used to model any time series data with short range and/or long dependence.
+The codes can potentially be used to model any time series data with short and/or long range dependence.
 I have designed and set up a [demo](https://github.com/seismocodes/lfelib) of automatic detection of low-frequency seismic events.

 During my PhD studies, I worked on slow earthquakes, subtle seismic features discovered recently, which duration ranges from a few days to several years and which recurrence delay ranges from months to years.
 I am using time series analysis and advanced signal processing to analyze large datasets of low-frequency seismic events that I have collected and processed.
 I have in particular discovered that long range temporal dependence characteristics can be observed in the Olympic Peninsula, Northern California, and Mexico catalogs.

-From 2006 to 2015, I was a research scientist at [BRGM](https://www.brgm.fr/en) (French Geological Survey), France’s reference public institution for earth science applications in the management of surface and subsurface resources and risks.
+From 2006 to 2015, I was a research scientist at [the French Geological Survey (BRGM)](https://www.brgm.fr/en), France’s reference public institution for earth science applications in the management of surface and subsurface resources and risks.
 During the academic year 2015-2016, I was working with Jeroen Tromp and Frederik Simons in the [Geosciences](https://geosciences.princeton.edu) Department at [Princeton University](https://www.princeton.edu).

 ## News

-- July 2022: I presented my work at siaM MPE.
+- July 2022: I presented my work at SIAM Conference on Mathematics of Planet Earth ([slides](https://github.com/ArianeDucellier/arianeducellier.github.io/blob/master/files/Ducellier_SIAM_MPE_2022.pdf)).

 - July 2022: My research paper Detection of slow slip events using wavelet analysis of GNSS recordings, co-authored with Kenneth Creager and David Schmidt, was accepted in Bulletin of the Seismological Society of America.

-- June 2022: I presented my work on at SDSS.
+- June 2022: I presented my work on at the American Statistical Association Symposium on Data Science and Statistics ([abstract](https://github.com/ArianeDucellier/arianeducellier.github.io/blob/master/files/Ducellier_SDSS_2022_abstract.pdf) and [poster](https://github.com/ArianeDucellier/arianeducellier.github.io/blob/master/files/Ducellier_SDSS_2022_poster.pdf)).

-- May 20th 2022: I presented my work on "Long-range dependence in earthquake occurrence rates" at the SIAM PNW Biennal Meeting in Vancouver, WA, USA.
+- May 20th 2022: I presented my work on "Long-range dependence in earthquake occurrence rates" at the SIAM Pacific Northwest Biennal Meeting in Vancouver, WA, USA ([slides](https://github.com/ArianeDucellier/arianeducellier.github.io/blob/master/files/Ducellier_SIAM_PNW_2022.pdf)).

 - April 2022: My research paper An eight-year-long low-frequency earthquake catalog for Southern Cascadia, co-authored with Kenneth Creager, was published in Journal of Geophysical Research: Solid Earth.